 By the nature of things, the following is generally personal preference, with some input from cabin guests.
 Pubs and restaurants change in quality, so these recommendations may well get out of date, but they were last updated in November 2016.

 For some time now we've recommended the Jolly Frog (www.jollyfrogpub.co.uk), about 8 miles away, just outside Leintwardine.
-We've been back a dozen times or more, and have always really enjoyed it - main course is about £15 - 20, there's a wood oven, and the menu changes most days, but normally includes a great choice of fresh fish.
+We've been back regularly, and have always really enjoyed it - main course is about £15 - 20, there's a wood oven, and the menu changes most days, but normally includes a great choice of fresh fish.
 Quite often busy - it's better value if you order before 7pm, so it can be lively early on.
-There's been a recent change of chef, and a refurbishment, but the menu hasn't changed much, and the food is still consistently good.
-I think I'm right in saying that the previous chef is about to open up a new place in Ludlow at the Mail Room in May, so that's eagerly awaited.

 As for drinking, the South Shropshire area has some fantastic small breweries with some of my all-time favourite real ales.
 These are:

 Wood's Shropshire Lad, brewed about 10 miles away at Wistanstow.
 Wood's brew a good few other beers, but if Shropshire Lad is in one of the handpumps, that's first choice.
 A darkish, unusual bitter.

 Three Tuns XXX.
 This brew can be difficult to find in Ludlow - some of the pubs sell Cleric's Cure from the same brewery, which is also excellent, but strong enough to shorten your evening (5% or so).
 XXX is a light golden colour, very hoppy, and delicious.
 The Three Tuns, next to the brewery in Bishop's Castle, is also a great pub, and not bad for a meal.